walkenho/Scrapbooks/Data-Science/pyspark-udf.md

 # How to Convert Functions into UDFs in Pyspark

+We have a Spark dataframe and want to apply a specific transformation to a column/a set of columns.
+In Pandas, we can use the *map()* and *apply()* functions.
+The Spark equivalent is the udf (user-defined function).
+A user defined function is generated in two steps.
+In step one, we create a normal python function, which is then in step two converted into a udf, which can then be applied to the data frame.

-This entry deals with how to code and how to use a udf.
+This entry shows how to code and use a udf.
 First, we take a look at how to proceed in the simplest case: a function with one input and one output variable.
 Afterwards we level up our udf abilities and use a function with multiple in- and output variables.
+Code has been tested for Spark 2.1.1.

 A general remark: When dealing with udfs, it is important to be aware of the type of output that your function returns.
 If you get the output data types wrong, your udf will return only nulls.